lpod/lpod-python/doc/level1.rst

    Any style is created through a common odf_create_style() function with the name and the family as its mandatory arguments.
 Additional arguments can be required according to the family.
+An optional 'parent' argument, whose value is the name of another common style of the same family (existing or to be created), can be provided, knowing that a style inherits (but can override) all the properties of its parent at the display time.

    The odf_create_style() function creates a free element, not included in a document.
 This element (or a clone of it) is available to be attached later